 In some cases (maybe if you have overdrafts on your business accounts in the past couple of years or show other high-risk spending behavior), you might be asked for a cash deposit to back your initial credit line, which is common practice for secured credit lines.

 Note that even if an applicant is denied a line of credit with Divvy, they’re typically given a pre-paid option so that they can still access all the benefits of the Divvy software, which is the core product.

 Once approved, it might take a couple of weeks to get your card, but it’s worth the wait.

-If you qualify for a Divvy account, you’ll get access to their exclusive expense management platform, virtual card(s), and rewards.
-Learn more about each.
+If you qualify for a Divvy account, in addition to a new line of business credit, you’ll get access to some helpful tools.
+Learn more about their exclusive spend and expense management, AP automation, virtual card(s), and above-average rewards.

-This expense management platform can help you manage expenses with your employees and within specific categories.
-Most users agree that this is a fantastic tool for corporate and small business budgets.
+Divvy’s spend and expense management platform can help you take control of business and employee finance, and within specific categories.
+Most users agree that this is a standout tool for corporate and small business budgets.